 Confirmation of Pregnancy

-When you come to the office for your confirmation of pregnancy, we ask that you bring your medical records and insurance information, which we will cover.
-A sonogram will also be performed.
+When you come to the office for your confirmation of pregnancy, we ask that you bring your medical records and health insurance.
+A sonogram may be performed.

 Your First Visit

-During this visit, you will have a physical exam including a pap smear.
+During your first visit, you will have a physical exam which may include a pap smear.
 There will also be a series of prenatal labs that will test your blood type and blood count, and screen for infections (syphilis, hepatitis B, HIV and rubella).
 All of the results will be reviewed with you at your next appointment.
 The state of Texas requires HIV testing.

 Continued Prenatal Care